Santandersecurityresearch/cryptobom-forge/README.md

 Step 1 - Acquire the Latest Release:

-Visit the [releases](https://github.com/santandersecurityresearch/encryptobom-forge/releases) page to download the most recent version of Encryptobom Forge.
+Visit the [releases](https://github.com/santandersecurityresearch/cryptobom-forge/releases) page to download the most recent version of Cryptobom Forge.
 This ensures that you have access to the latest features and security updates.

 **Step 2 - Installation:**

 Integrate the tool into your local Python environment using the Wheel package:

 ```
-pip install encryptobom_forge-{VERSION}-py3-none-any.whl
+pip install cryptobom_forge-{VERSION}-py3-none-any.whl
 ```
 Replace {VERSION} with the specific version number you downloaded.
-This step equips your environment with the necessary dependencies and modules for Encryptobom Forge.
+This step equips your environment with the necessary dependencies and modules for Cryptobom Forge.

 **Step 3 - Execution**